CheeseLad/docs/docs/projects/email-system.md

 When researching on how to set up an email system with a custom domain, I discoverd Purelymail that was recommended by some members of Redbrick.
 It is cheap and easy to set up, with not much limitations on what you can do.

+## Information

+- All emails will be in the format of `@dcumps.ie`, `@thecollegeview.ie` or `@dcufotosoc.ie`
+- All emails sent to these accounts will automatically be sent to your college email address too.

 ## Accessing your email in the browser

 1. Go to the [Purelymail Website](https://purelymail.com/user/login)